rayports/nl-security-control/docs/POTENTIAL_ISSUES.md

 ### Nice-to-Have Improvements

+**Design Considerations:**
+- **Name Uniqueness Limitation:** The current system requires unique names because it uses name as the storage key.
+In production, this would be replaced with unique IDs to allow multiple users with the same name.
+This is documented in `ARCHITECTURE.md` as a known limitation.
+The PIN uniqueness restriction was removed (fixed) as it was a security flaw - multiple users can now share PINs, which is common in real security systems.

 1. **Add pre-commit hooks** - Run tests before commit
 2. **Add CI/CD configuration** - GitHub Actions workflow
 3. **Add size optimization** - Further reduce Docker image sizes